gormanm/mmtests/README.md

 ### Reporting with `compare-kernel.sh`

-For reporting, there is a basic `compare-kernels.sh script`.
+For reporting, there is a basic `compare-kernels.sh` script.

 Despite the name, it can compare an arbitrary number of benchmarking runs.
 The name has historical reasons, from the time when the only use case was